 Vacation: Full-time clergy are due four (4) weeks of paid vacation time per year, including five (5) Sundays.
 This is meant to be time away from all congregational duties.
 Congregations may wish to offer additional time off.
-Part time clergy are also entitled to the equivalent of 4 week of paid vacation time per year, including 5 Sundays, calculated proportionally.
+Part-time clergy are also entitled to the equivalent of 4 weeks of paid vacation time per year, including 5 Sundays, calculated proportionally.
+Up to one week of vacation may be carried over to the following year.

 Continuing education: The General Convention of The Episcopal Church passed a resolution regarding the number of hours of continuing education that all clergy should, at a minimum, participate in annually.
 Professional development of the clergy is ignored at personal and congregational peril.
 The diocese makes certain funds available for clergy continuing education and offers several local opportunities per year for clergy continuing education at no or minimal cost.
 Congregations are expected to support a clergy person's professional development for purposes of mutual well-being and for the enrichment of their common life.
 Such investment of money and time will be of benefit to all.
 A designated amount of time (generally up to two weeks) for continuing education should be provided.
-Congregations are responsible for including a minimum of \$1000 continuing education funds as a budget line item for clergy.
+Congregations are responsible for including a minimum of \$1,000 continuing education funds as a budget line item for clergy.
 This will include participation in the College for Congregational Development.
-Consideration must also be given to supply clergy expense during continuing education time, since it is not always possible or desirable for a clergyperson to return from a weeklong event with a sermon in his or her pocket!
+Consideration must also be given to supply clergy expenses during continuing education time, since it is not always possible or desirable for a clergyperson to return from a weeklong event with a sermon in his or her pocket!

-Sick leave: Full time clergy are entitled to twelve (12) days of paid sick leave per calendar year for their own illness that prevents them from working.
-Regular part time exempt employees are entitled to proportionate sick days.
+Sick leave: Full-time clergy are entitled to twelve (12) days of paid sick leave per calendar year for their own illness that prevents them from working.
+Regular part-time exempt employees are entitled to proportionate sick days.

 Spiritual retreat: Clergy should be encouraged to take regular time for spiritual retreat away from the congregation at least annually.
-Clergy spouses/partners might also be considered when considering retreat reimbursement, although such money should be considered as income and reported as a taxable benefit.
+This is not considered vacation time.